Yining2001/Yining.github.io/others.md

 ---

 ## About Philosophy
 I just talk about my mathematical philosophy thinkings.
+Actually many of them can be found in my [Zhihu page](https://www.zhihu.com/people/ruo-ru-12-16) in Chinese.

 ### Wittgenstein
 My favourite philosopher is Wittgenstein.
 His book *Tractatus Logico-Philosophicus* is really worth reading!
 In the book, he says